rbrtsmith/rbrtsmith.github.io/_posts/2015-08-07-my-journey:-how-i-landed-a-job-as-a-frontend-developer-within-7-months.md

 I hope it inspires some of you hobbyists and those just starting out to take the plunge into becoming a full time developer.

-*N.B.* It was two years ago that I became employed now.
+*N.B.* It was two years ago 8At the time of writing) that I became employed now.
 I will write a post in the coming weeks about progression from employement as a junior and onwards to a more senior level.